beber89/DeepRL-udaproj3-collaboration-and-competition/README.md

 ---

-- A number of 20 robotic arms being trained to follow a specific trace shown by the ball rotating around the arm.
+- Two agents (players) playing a game similar to tennis in which the aim is to keep the ball as much as possible without falling into the table.
-- **states**: The state space is comprised of 33 dimensions.
+- **states**: The state space is comprised of 24 dimensions.
-- **action_space**: Four action spaces which the agent might decide.
+- **action_space**: 2 actions which the agent might decide in a continuous space.
-- **goal**: The environment is considered solved if agent gets an average score of +30 over 100 consecutive episodes
+- **goal**: The environment is considered solved if agents could keep the ball as much as possible without hitting the table.
+Target score is +0.5 over 100 consecutive episodes.
+Note that one hit over the net rewards +0.1

 ### Reinforcement Learning Algorithm